Busan: Bus

 Major express bus lines link Busan with other cities in Korea at two primary bus terminals, Nopodong Bus Terminal (at the northern terminus of Subway Line 1) and Busan Seobu Bus Terminal at Sasang Station on Subway Line 2.
-134 routes of urban bus service reach every part of Busan Metropolitan City.
+134 routes of urban bus service reach every part of Busan.

 City buses

 City buses operate a total of 160 routes.
 There are express buses connecting major areas quickly through tunnels and overpasses and general city buses which make stops at each bus stop.
 There are also airport buses connecting the Gimhae International Airport and the downtown area.
 Some of the city buses of Busan's adjacent cities including Yangsan, Changwon, Gimhae, and Ulsan also offer service to Busan.

 Gimhae Airport Limousine Bus

 Gimhae Airport Limousine Bus is one of the fastest buses connecting Gimhae International Airport and the downtown area.
 As of 2012, three routes are operated by Taeyoung Airport Limousine Corp.